Pattern recognition receptor: NOD-like receptors (NLR)

-For more details, see NOD-like receptor.

 The NOD-like receptors (NLRs) are cytoplasmic proteins, which recognize bacterial peptidoglycans and mount proinflammatory and antimicrobial immune response.
 Approximately 20 of these proteins have been found in the mammalian genome and include nucleotide-binding oligomerization domain (NODs), which binds nucleoside triphosphate.
 Among other proteins the most important are: the MHC Class II transactivator (CIITA), IPAF, BIRC1 etc.

 The ligands are currently known for NOD1 and NOD2.
 NOD1 recognizes a molecule called meso-DAP, which is a peptidoglycan constituent only of Gram negative bacteria.
 NOD2 proteins recognize intracellular MDP (muramyl dipeptide), which is a peptidoglycan constituent of both Gram positive and Gram negative bacteria.
 When inactive, NODs are in the cytosol in a monomeric state and they undergo conformational change only after ligand recognition, which leads to their activation.
 NODs transduce signals in the pathway of NF-κB and MAP kinases via the serine-threonine kinase called RIP2.
 NODs signal via N-terminal CARD domains to activate downstream gene induction events, and interact with microbial molecules by means of a C-terminal leucine-rich repeat (LRR) region.

 The interaction and cooperation among different types of receptors typical for the innate immune system has been established.
 An interesting cooperation has been discovered between TLRs and NLRs, particularly between TLR4 and NOD1 in response to Escherichia coli infection.
 Another proof of the cooperation and integration of the entire immune system has been shown in vivo, when TLR signaling was inhibited or disabled, NOD receptors took over role of TLRs.

 Like NODs, NLRPs contain C-terminal LRRs, which appear to act as a regulatory domain and may be involved in the recognition of microbial pathogens.
 Also like NODs, these proteins contain a nucleotide binding site (NBS) for nucleoside triphosphates.
 Interaction with other proteins (e.g. the adaptor molecule ASC) is mediated via N-terminal pyrin (PYD) domain.
 There are 14 members of this protein subfamily in humans (called NLRP1 to NLRP14).
 NLRP3 and NLRP4 are responsible for the inflammasome activation.
 NLRP3 can be activated and give rise to NLRP3 inflammasome by ATP, bacterial pore-forming toxins, alum and crystals.
 Alongside the listed molecules, which lead to activation of NLRP3 inflammasome, the assembly and activation can also be induced by K+ efflux, Ca2+ influx, disruption of lysosomes and ROS originating from mitochondria.
 The NLRP3 inflammasome is essential for induction of effective immune response.
 The NLRP3 inflammasome can be induced by a wide range of stimuli in contrast to the NLRP4 inflammasome, which binds more limited number and variety of ligands and works in a complex with NAIP protein.

 Other NLRs such as IPAF and NAIP5/Birc1e have also been shown to activate caspase-1 in response to Salmonella and Legionella.